muhammadser1/General-Institute-System-Backend/docs/API_COMPLETE_REFERENCE.md

 4. **Email Notifications:** Crash notifications are automatically sent to `EMAIL_TO` when errors occur.

+5. **Flexible Filtering:**
+   - **Payments:** Support flexible filtering by month/year and/or student name
+     - No filters: Show all payments
+     - Month filtering: Requires both `month` AND `year` parameters (month alone returns 400 error)
+     - Student name only: Show all payments for that student (all months)
+     - Both: Show payments for that student in that month
-5. **Month Filtering:** Dashboard and lessons stats support optional month/year filtering:
+   - **Dashboard & Lessons:** Support optional month/year filtering:
      - `month`: 1-12
      - `year`: 2000-2100
      - When provided, lessons are filtered by `scheduled_date`
-   - Payments are filtered by `payment_date`
      - Users and students always show total counts

 6. **Development Mode:** Test endpoints are only available when `DEBUG=True` or `ENVIRONMENT=development`.